WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/a.md

 *Address* can refer to either an email address, a location, a website URL, or in the context of computer memory.

-It's OK to use *address* in as long as the context is clear.
+It's OK to use *address* as long as the context is clear.

 See also [email](https://make.wordpress.org/docs/style-guide/word-list/e/#email), [memory](https://make.wordpress.org/docs/style-guide/word-list/m/#memory).